 I’m not big on time frames because I have a healthy respect for free will.
 We can ask long-range questions but again, all we have is the present.
 It’s from the present that we create our future.
 The cards may give an idea of an outcome but we are in control of our decisions, which influence the cards.
-I’ve had plenty of reads where an intuitive gave a time frame but it didn’t happen.
+I’ve had plenty of personal sessions where an intuitive gave me a time frame and it didn’t happen.
 Did that make the reading less valid?
 No, because I chose to hear the message and not restrict it to a ticking clock.
-Remember, the cards are a mirror reflecting your inner landscape at the present moment.
+Remember, the cards are a mirror reflecting your inner landscape.
 If you ask about a relationship, realize that the other person’s decisions are part of the outcome.

 Q: What if I pull the Death card??

-You may just pull the Death card.
+You may pull the Death card.
 Guess what?
 We’re all going to die.
 If you’d like to know when, I’m not the intuitive for you.
-I have great respect for free will and believe that we choose on a daily basis to stay or go (think of all the near-misses.)
-The Death card reminds us that our lives are one big transformation and when it appears in your spread, you are heading into heavy-duty change.
-Death teaches us that one day we will experience the ultimate transformation — but in this moment, how are we embracing the change before us?
+The Death card reminds us that our lives are one big transformation.
+When it appears in your spread, you are heading into heavy-duty change.
+Death teaches us that one day we will experience the ultimate transformation — but in this moment, how do we embrace the change before us?